Microsoft-USEduAzure/OpenAIWorkshop/labs/Lab_Automate_Mailbox_Responses/README.md

 ## Summary

-You will need to deploy 2 logic apps:
+You will deploy two Logic Apps.
+They will be deployed together.

-Logic App 1 (read-mailbox-techsupport): reads incoming email from an Outlook mailbox and calls Logic App2
+Logic App 1 (read-mailbox-techsupport): reads incoming email from an Outlook mailbox and calls Logic App 2.

 Logic App 2 (email-techsupport-integration): Calls Azure OpenAI for answers to the user support question and emails back a response.

-> [!NOTE]
-> We will deploy the second logic app (email-techsupport-integration) first, as we will need its URL when provisioning the first logic app (read-mailbox-techsupport).

 <img src="../../documents/images/lab-1-architecture.png" height=30%>

 ## Step 1.
-Signin to Azure Portal
+Sign in to Azure Portal

 > [!IMPORTANT]
-> Use Edge or Chrome browser when making changes to the logic apps to prevent authorization issues when setting the **Connections** steps to your Microsoft 365 hosted mailbox
+> Use Edge or Chrome browser when making changes to the Logic Apps to prevent authorization issues when setting the **Connections** steps to your Microsoft 365 hosted mailbox.

-Go to https://portal.azure.com and enter your credentials
+Go to <https://portal.azure.com> and enter your credentials

 ## Step 2.
-Deploy Logic App 2 (email-techsupport-integration)
+Deploy Logic Apps

 ### OpenAI Prompt Overview